 Niina Hiltunen’s art weave has a modern touch even though it has its roots deep in Finnish weaving tradition.
-In addition to colour and surface, her art weave has an essentially different and modern, three-dimensional form providing a visual and unique experience, as light and shadow play on its surface.
+In addition to colour and surface, her art weave has an essentially different and modern, three-dimensional and sculpturous form which renews the Finnish traditions of wall hangings, providing a visual and unique experience, as light and shadow play on its surface.

 Hiltunen’s preference is wool as the main material, for it has a very good sound absorbing effect and it also has fireproof qualities.
 She does use other fibers, too, such as silk, linen or even metal fibers, to give the surface vividness and depth in colour.